 When setting up a company, the legal structure chosen determines a number of financial parameters, including the terms and conditions governing the executive's remuneration.
 There are several ways to optimize your salary as president of a SASU.
 The room for maneuver lies in social security charges and taxation.
 Let's take a look at how these different levers can be activated.

-A reminder of how a SASU works
+How a SASU works

 The SASU, Société à Action Simplifiée Unipersonnelle, is a legal status similar to the SAS.
 The major difference lies in the number of associates: unlike the SAS, the SASU has only one.

-Another important point is that the status of a SASU manager is different from that of a conventional employee, and can take several forms: associate chairman, non-associate chairman...
+Another important point is that the status of a SASU is different from that of a conventional employee, and can take several forms: associate chairman, non-associate chairman...
 The managing director is bound to the company by a corporate mandate, not by an employment contract.
 This arrangement entitles the managing director to remuneration for the duties performed, but also means that no remuneration can be paid.
 Nor is there any link of subordination to a principal for self-employed workers.
 As a corporate officer, the manager of a SASU must represent the company in all its management actions.

 The sole managing partner of a SASU can be covered by the general Social Security system, providing full protection.
 However, contributions remain high.
 This is one of the reasons to look for ways to optimize your SASU salary.